 Tamil Nadu government denies permission for RSS rallies citing security concerns

-The outfit is planning to hold several processions in the state on October 2.
-It was previously granted permission by the Madras High Court.
+The outfit is planning to hold several processions in the state on October 2 after the Madras High Court’s permission.

 The Tamil Nadu government on Thursday denied permission to the Rashtriya Swayamsevak Sangh to hold rallies in the state on October 2, citing security concerns, The Indian Express reported.